hashkat/hashkat/docs/keywords.md

 ####max_time
 **(type: integer)** This parameter is the maximum time allowed in the simulation.
 The units of time in the simulation is minutes.
 The simulation will terminate once the maximum amount of time has been reached.
 Conveniently, you can put ‘minute’, ‘hour’, ‘day’, or ‘year’, and the simulation will know the value in minutes.

+####mkdir
+Command to create a directory in the terminal.
+Typing the command `mkdir <newdirectory>` will create the directory called 'newdirectory'.

 ####min
 **(type: integer)** This variable sets the minimum threshold for grouping agents.
 If the agents have a value less than the minimum threshold, then no binning will occur.